|This is a turtle|

 St. Vincent is a Caribbean island, the largest island in St. Vincent and the Grenadines.
 It is a major exporter of bananas and is known for sporting both white AND black beaches.
 Its multiracial sands are not the only reason you should visit St. Vincent this summer.
 Do you like turtles?
 Why not try scuba diving in the island’s lush, blue waters?

 St. Vincent is also the fourth self-titled studio album by indie pop musician and Theremin player, St. Vincent.
-I understand some of you may be more interested in this St. Vincent rather than the Caribbean Island, which is perfectly reasonable since this is a music blog.
+Some of you may be more interested in this St. Vincent rather than the Caribbean Island, which is perfectly reasonable since this is a music blog.

 Below is a music video, which you can choose to watch if you so desire.
 Alternatively, you can choose to ignore it.
 It’s a free world.